-Figure 6.
-Most respondents in every age group except for Seniors said that they had paid more for sustainably-produced and responsibly-made items.
+Figure 7.
+Most respondents in every age group said they had paid more for sustainably-produced and responsibly-made items, particularly Gen Z.

-Most survey respondents, especially Millennials, would also like to be rewarded for making these choices, as shown in Figure 7.
+Most survey respondents, especially Millennials and Gen Z, would also like to be rewarded for making these choices, as shown in Figure 8.